Peter Cheal: Faith and family

 Cheal was married to Eliza Shalders on 3 January 1876.
 Together they had four children; Ethel, May, Alfred and Ernest.
 Eliza was the daughter of leading Baptist minister Richard Barcham Shalders, the founder of the Auckland Baptist Tabernacle and the New Zealand branch of the YMCA.
 Cheal himself was a devout Christian, and would often hold evangelical services as part of his visitations to various surveying camps.

 Taranaki

 During the mid-late 1870s Cheal was involved with Edwin Stanley Brookes, Jnr. in the surveying of land on the eastern side of the mountain, surveying the town of Inglewood in 1875, and laying out the town of Stratford in 1879, where the nearby Cheal Road takes its name from the surveyor.

-In 1881 Cheal took part in the march on Parihaka as a member of the Hawera Cavalry.
+In 1881 Cheal took part in the march on Parihaka as a member of the Hāwera Cavalry.

 Return to Auckland

 In the 1880s Cheal returned to Thames where he was appointed in charge of the local Survey Office, and in 1886 he moved to Auckland where he established a private practice as a mining engineer and surveyor.
 He became a member of the New Zealand Institute of Surveyors in 1890.
 He was actively engaged in various parts of the Coromandel Peninsula during the mining boom of 1895, and continued his private practice in Auckland until 1919.